-This post examines the importance of weighing scales and balances for education, looking at how education scales can be used, why they are necessary, and the different types of classroom weighing equipment on the market.
+This post examines the importance of weighing scales and balances for education, looking at how scales can be used, why they are necessary, and the different types of classroom weighing equipment currently available.

 How are weighing scales used for education?

 Weighing scales are often used by students for completing scientific weighing experiments as part of a school's curriculum.
 While most standard weighing scales are sufficient for carrying our such experiments up to KS4, more advanced scales and balances are required for more difficult experiments.
 For example, high school and college students may need to perform density determination experiments as part of a practical lab lesson, whilst triple beam balances are often relied upon for this due to the below balance weighing function, analytical balances may include built-in density determination modes that streamline this process through stored formulas and calculations.